LiamBindle/sequence/docs/api.md

 ```

 You can generate documentation for your package using [MkDocs](https://www.mkdocs.org/) with the
 [mkdocstrings](https://mkdocstrings.github.io/) plugin.
-ZVM automatically provides the `zvm` handler for mkdocstrings, which parses method docstrings.
+VirtualMachine automatically provides the `collagen` handler for mkdocstrings, which parses method docstrings.
 Package imports are specified by `options.imports` and procedures are included by `options.includes`.
 Data methods are included via `options.data` and methods/procedures are included via `options.ops`.

 ```
 ::: my_toolkit
-    handler: zvm
+    handler: collagen
     options:
         imports:
           - my_toolkit